-- 8.14 Complaints alleging a breach of this Part (Part 8) by a councillor, the general manager or an administrator are to be made to the Division of Local Government. - 8.15 Complaints alleging a breach of this Part by other council officials are to be made to the general manager.
+- 8.14 Complaints alleging a breach of this Part (Part 8) by a Councillor, the General Manager or an administrator are to be made to the Office of Local Government. - 8.15 Complaints alleging a breach of this Part by other Council officials are to be made to the General Manager.

-PART 9 DEFINITIONS
+9 DEFINITIONS

-In the Model Code of Conduct the following definitions apply:
+In the Code of Conduct the following definitions apply: